How to dispose of hazardous waste materials

 This is a reminder that Central Maine Disposal will NOT pick up any garbage placed in a box or paper bag, yard debris, bulky items, hazardous waste, oil-based paint, chemicals, ashes, pesticides or sharp items (that are not in a closed container.)

-There will be a Household Hazardous Waste drop-off at the China Public Works office on April 22nd from 8 am - 12 pm.
-More information to come.
+There will be a Household Hazardous Waste drop-off at the Winslow Public Works office on October 21st from 8 am - 12 pm.

 Many common household items contain chemicals that can create environmental hazards if not handled properly.
 These items include but are not limited to: